Financing a Life of Family Travel,

 By 2009, it had grown grew to the point where I could hire some help, live wherever I want, and enjoy a “4 hour work week” lifestyle with my family (around $10,000/month).
 Today, the business revenue is in the high six figures and employs an international team who work to serve our thousands of customers around the globe.

 When I look back on how I did it, I didn’t have a magic formula.
 And I can’t guarantee that anyone could have the same success that I did.
 Yet through step by step, day by day focus and determination, along with a bit of luck and good timing, I’ve created a successful business.
 It feels good to know that the product I’ve created is helping so many music teachers be more organized, efficient, and communicate better with their students.

-Of course, there are things I’ve learned in over 13 years as a business owner.
-I’m no longer a lone entrepreneur, but the CEO of a growing company with a fantastic team.
+Of course, there are things I’ve learned in over 15 years as a business owner.
+I’m no longer a lone entrepreneur, no longer a manager or CEO, but the owner of a company with a fantastic team.
 My lifestyle didn’t happen by accident.